Framework-R-D/phlex-design/doc/introduction.rst

 The Phlex design therefore:

 - treats all data presented to (or created by) Phlex as immutable for the remainder of a Phlex program's execution,
-- requires recording the :term:`provenance` of every created :term:`data product` :need:`DUNE 121`, and
+- requires recording the :term:`provenance` of every created :term:`concrete data product` :need:`DUNE 121`, and
 - enables, and---to the extent possible---ensures the :term:`reproducible` creation of data products.

 -----------